 - $$TIMESTAMP$$ parameter in Pixel Tracking URLs is an optional parameter that can be neglected.

 - When using both the Piggybacks and Pixel Tracking functionality simultaneously, the Piggyback settings should correspond to the Pixel Tracking method of your choice.
-I.e.: when using the JS Pixel Tracking code, use the Piggyback Beacon (client-side); when using the Pixel Tracking URL, use the Piggyback URL (server-side).
+I.e.: JS Pixel Tracking with Piggybacks should be used for the cases when Piggyback Beacon (client-side) is used.
+When using the Pixel Tracking URL, use the Piggyback URL (server-side).

 Need more help?